-Queensland Heritage Register means the list of places that have state-level cultural heritage significance available at www.qld.gov.au/environment/land/heritage/.
+Queensland Heritage Register means the list of places that have state-level cultural heritage significance.
 Note: Places in the Queensland Heritage Register have been assessed as satisfying one or more of eight cultural heritage criteria and have been entered in accordance with the requirements of the Queensland Heritage Act 1992.
 All applicants are encouraged to obtain a certified copy of the entry for the relevant state heritage place(s) from the Queensland Heritage Register prior to making a development application.
 A certified copy of entry is an official and complete copy of a place's entry in the Queensland Heritage Register.
-To request a certified copy of entry submit an Application form: Request for a certified copy of entry available at www.qld.gov.au/environment/land/heritage/publications/ to the Department of Environment and Heritage Protection along with the required fee.
+To request a certified copy of entry submit an Application form: Request for a certified copy of entry available at to the Department of Environment and Science along with the required fee.

 Setting see The Burra Charter: The Australia ICOMOS Charter for Places of Cultural Significance, 2013.

 Note: Setting means the immediate and extended environment of a state heritage place that is part of or contributes to its cultural heritage significance and distinctive character.
 Urban form, setbacks, landmarks, spatial character and layout, landscape elements and historically significant views to or from the heritage place can contribute to the cultural heritage significance of a setting.